Transgender Media Lab MA Fellowships

 - Follow the online instructions to apply for the Film Studies MA program.
 In the Statement of Intent in the application:

-- Indicate your interest in being a Transgender Media Lab PhD Fellow and include the following sentence: “I give permission for the graduate admissions committee to share my application materials and letters of reference with Dr. Laura Horak”;
+- Indicate your interest in being a Transgender Media Lab MA Fellow and include the following sentence: “I give permission for the graduate admissions committee to share my application materials and letters of reference with Dr. Laura Horak”;

 - Describe your proposed TML-related thesis project;